Vegan Camp Out: 2017

 The festival took place on 7–9 July 2017 at the National Watersports Centre, Nottingham.
-Over 2,700 people attended.

 Main acts included Earthling Ed, Tim Shieff, Keegan Kuhn, Patrik Baboumian, Joey Carbstrong, James Aspey, Fiona Oakes and Carl Donnelly.

-This was the first year the festival became a multi-day event.

 2018

 The festival took place on 17–19 August 2018 at the Newark Showground, Nottinghamshire.
-More than 5,600 people attended.

 Main acts included Simon Amstell, JME, Macka B, Heather Mills, Jona Weinhofen, Neal Barnard, Ingrid Newkirk and Melanie Joy.

 2019

 The festival took place on 30 August – 1 September 2019 at the Newark Showground, Nottinghamshire.
 Around 7,500 people attended.

 Main acts included Akala, Shikari Sound System, Zak Abel, Earthling Ed, Matt Pritchard, Aspey and Michael Klaper.

 2020 (cancelled)

 Main festival: Originally scheduled: 21–23 August at the Newark Showground, Nottinghamshire.

 'Back to Basics': Originally scheduled: 25–26 September – Riddings Wood Caravan and Camping Park, Derbyshire.

 Festival organisers initially held off from cancelling the 2020 festival despite the COVID-19 lockdown regulations, due to speculation within the events industry that restrictions might be eased by the time the festival was due to take place.
 The event was eventually cancelled on 8 June 2020.
 Following the cancellation of the main event, organisers announced they would be holding a smaller version of the festival, 'Back to Basics', with a lower attendance capacity of 1,000 and without stages for live entertainment.
 After coming under public scrutiny, the licence application was subsequently withdrawn under pressure after around 50 objections were raised by local residents of the Amber Valley area, including Derbyshire County Council's public health advisor.
 The council then used emergency powers to block the application from being resubmitted.